-Is it possible the only difference between a religion and a cult is popularity?
+What is the difference between a religion and a cult?
 Let’s explore the differences.

 Every Major Religion is a Popular Cult